 Fast – This is one air fryer recipes that you can get in and out in under 30 minutes for those nights where every minute counts.

 Easy – Once you wrap the bacon around the pork, this is a hands off recipe.
 The Air Fryer does all the magic for you to create a delicious, tender and juicy dinner that goes perfectly with potatoes, roasted veggies and a chickpea salad.

 Meal Prep Friendly – Make the sauce ahead of time and put it in the refrigerator.
 Prep the pork by wrapping it with bacon and covering it in the refrigerator.
 Simply pull it out when you get home from work and place in the Air Fryer.
 Like we talk about in Meal Prep 101, look for as many ways to save time as you can to keep feeding your family healthy meals at home.

-Pork Tenderloin – This shouldn’t be confused with pork loin.
+Pork Tenderloin – You can’t beat Costco pork tenderloin packed in a two-pack.
+This shouldn’t be confused with pork loin.
 Let’s not ask how I learned that! 😀 They are two different cuts of meat.
 Pork tenderloin (what we are preparing) is usually found in vacuum packaging and is long and thin.
 It comes from the muscles along the spine of the pig and is considered the most tender cut of pork.

 Bacon – You will use about ¾ of a package of bacon.
 Use thinly sliced versions, as they are much easier to weave around the pork and you will make sure they are fully cooked and crispy.